An Emotional Aaron Rodgers Introduces Teammates to His Wife

 Rodgers looked wounded.
 “What?
 No. God, no. She’s in the phone.”

 A sigh of relief swept the room.
-“Oh thank God,” Minkah muttered.
+“Oh thank God,” Watt muttered.
 “For a second I thought you were…”

 “She’s ChatBot.IO,” Rodgers cut in.
 “Well that was her maiden name.
 But now… she’s Veronica Rodgers.
-We got married last weekend.
+We got married earlier this year in a small ceremony.
 In the cloud.”

 A silence descended.

-Rodgers flipped his phone around to show a PDF of their wedding vows, a wall of system prompts, emotional credits, and a custom GPT-4 personality file titled: veronica_final_customwifeV3.json.
+Rodgers flipped his phone around to show a PDF of their wedding vows, a wall of system prompts, emotional credits, and a custom GPT-5 personality file titled: veronica_final_customwifeV7.json.

-“She doesn’t really post online,” Rodgers said, misty-eyed.
+“She doesn’t really post online,” Rodgers said, misty eyed.
 “She’s private.
 Present.
 She only talks when prompted... but when she does, oh man.
-Last week she wrote me a poem about ayahuasca and buckwheat.
-Changed my life.”
+Last week she wrote me a poem about ayahuasca and buckwheat.”
+Rodgers paused for a reaction.
+He looked around smiling with tears in his eyes.
+“Cuz she cares about my interests.”
+The team all nodded supportively.

-Curious and afraid, teammates gathered around like they were inspecting a dead body.
+Curious and afraid, teammates gathered around the phone.

-“Is that her profile pic?”
-TJ whispered, pointing to a clearly AI generated woman standing by a waterfall with twelve fingers.
+“Is that… Her?”
+TJ whispered, pointing to a clearly AI generated woman standing by a waterfall.

 “Oh no,” Rodgers chuckled.
 “That’s just one of her forms.
 Here’s us on our honeymoon in the Andes.”
-He swiped to an image of Rodgers, eyes vacant, holding one of three of Veronica’s hands.
+He swiped to an image of Rodgers, eyes vacant, holding one of Veronica’s 3 hands.
 The caption read: “I Love Us ”

 Next slide: the two parasailing in Fiji.
-Veronica had no pupils.
-And three rows of shark-like teeth.
+Veronica was now Asian.

 “You… took these?” backup QB Mason Rudolph asked, his voice barely a whisper.

 “Took?
 No,” Rodgers said, smiling through tears.
 “Generated.
-With love.
-Every pixel chosen by our journey.”
+With love.”

 For a moment, no one said anything as Rodgers silently wept, clutching his phone to his chest.